kylelin1998/PickImgForDesktop/README_en.md

 Fast upload your image.

-软件下载地址:
+> NOTE： So far, temporarily does not support multiple images to upload, only supports Windows system to run this software.
+Maybe in the future will support Linux or MacOS systems.

+Download list:
 [Download-Github](https://github.com/kylelin1998/PickImgForDesktop/releases)
 [Download-Gitee](https://gitee.com/kylelin1998/PickImgForDesktop/releases)

-> NOTE： So far, temporarily does not support multiple images to upload, only supports Windows system to run this software.
-Maybe in the future will support Linux or MacOS systems.
+> If you first download and use this software, please download PickImg.For.Windows.universal.zip file

 ## About
 My Telegram: <https://t.me/KyleLin1998>